rackerlabs/support-how-to/content/dedicated-hosting/network-device-reboot-faq.md

 #### Why would I want to reboot my network device?

 Generally, you need to reboot a network device only when a new version of the operating system needs to be loaded or the operating system contains a bug that has caused processes on the device to operate improperly.
 Rackspace prestages the new operating system or the operating system updates on the network device.
 During the next reboot, the operating system is updated to the staged code.
 Rackspace notifies you when new code is staged on your device so that you are aware of any pending updates.

 #### When should I reboot my network devices?

 You can reboot your network devices whenever you like.
 Rackspace highly recommends that except in the case of emergency, you always reboot your network devices in a maintenance window when you expect the least impact to your production or business.

 #### Can I schedule the reboot?

 Yes, you can schedule a reboot to occur.
-We have a "Schedule Reboot" feature built into our MyRackspace portal.
+We have a "Schedule Reboot" feature built into our MyRackspace Portal.
 For more information about scheduling a reboot, see the [Scheduling a network device reboot](https://support.rackspace.com/how-to/schedule-network-device-reboot/) article.

 #### I was notified that my network device is vulnerable to a bug or a security related exploit.
 How do I proceed?